denni-hill/chain-validator-js/README.md

 For today to get this package you should clone this repository. <br>

-Then you should run few commands written below
+Then you should run few commands written below:

 ```
 npm install